 For the regular monthly wages of full-time male and female employees, for which the friction model was chosen, as long as the notional wages do not decline by more than about 7.7 percent and 4.0 percent, respectively, nominal wage cuts do not occur.
-In other words, the downward nominal wage rigidity for these wages exists within this range (-7.7 to 0 percent and -4.0 to 0 percent, respectively).
+In other words, the downward nominal wage rigidity for these wages exists within this range (-7.7 to zero percent and -4.0 to zero percent, respectively).
 However, when the notional wage change rate falls below this -7.7 percent threshold, nominal wage cuts occur.
-Moreover, these nominal wage cuts tend to be greater than those indicated by the decline in the notional wage since the estimated λ are negative.
-As for annual earnings for both males and females, downward nominal wage rigidity is observed within a notional wage change rate from -3.5 to 0 percent.
-Beyond that level, the nominal wages are cut by more than those indicated by the decline in the notional wages.
+Moreover, these nominal wage cuts tend to be greater than those indicated by the decline in the notional wage, since the estimated $\lambda$ are negative.
+As for annual earnings for both males and females, downward nominal wage rigidity is observed within a notional wage change rate from -3.5 to zero percent.
+Beyond that level, the nominal wages are cut by a greater degree than that indicated by the decline in the notional wages.